ethereum/consensus-specs/specs/networking/p2p-interface.md

 Attestation subnets are used to propagate unaggregated attestations to subsections of the network.
 Their `TopicName`s are:

-- `committee_index{index % ATTESTATION_SUBNET_COUNT}_beacon_attestation` - These topics are used to propagate unaggregated attestations to subsections of the network (typically beacon and persistent committees) to be aggregated before being gossiped to `beacon_aggregate_and_proof`.
-The following validations MUST pass before forwarding the `attestation` on the network.
+- `committee_index{subnet_id}_beacon_attestation` - These topics are used to propagate unaggregated attestations to the subnet `subnet_id` (typically beacon and persistent committees) to be aggregated before being gossiped to `beacon_aggregate_and_proof`.
+The following validations MUST pass before forwarding the `attestation` on the subnet.
     - The attestation's committee index (`attestation.data.index`) is for the correct subnet.
     - The attestation is unaggregated -- that is, it has exactly one participating validator (`len([bit for bit in attestation.aggregation_bits if bit == 0b1]) == 1`).
     - The block being voted for (`attestation.data.beacon_block_root`) passes validation.